2i2c-org/2i2c-org.github.io/content/blog/2024/dei-leadership-strategy/index.md

 ## The importance of diverse _leadership_

-However, over the past few months we have reflected on our organization's structure and future plans, and noticed a worrying lack of women in staff leadership roles.
+However, over the past few months, we have reflected on our organization's structure and future plans and noticed a worrying lack of women in staff leadership roles.
 This imbalance does not live up to our values of diversity in our team and service.

 We need to do better.

-2i2c is at a moment of maturation and growth as an organization, kicked off by [our organizational audit from 2023](../2023/organizational-report/index.md) as well as [our three year retrospective](../report-czi/index.md).
+2i2c is at a moment of maturation and growth as an organization, kicked off by [our organizational audit from 2023](../2023/organizational-report/index.md) as well as [our three-year retrospective](../report-czi/index.md).
 We believe that improving the diversity of leadership throughout the organization is a necessary part of that maturation over the next three years.

 Below are a few ideas for how we aim to make improvements, and we invite feedback from others who are interested in helping us improve this aspect of our organization.